-Kunath has been the subject of numerous solo exhibitions including The Things I Notice Now, Travesia Cuatro CDMX (2021); All Your Fears Trapped Inside, JTT, New York, USA (2019); Where is the Madness that You Promised Me, Tim van Laere Gallery, Antwerp, Belgium (2018); Juckreiz, Sammlung Philara, Düsseldorf, Germany (2016); A Plan to Follow Summer Around the World, Centre d’art Contemporain d’Ivry – le Crédac, Ivry-sur-Seine, France (2014); Raymond Moody’s Blues, Modern Art Oxford, Oxford, UK (2013); Your Life is Not for You, Sprengel Museum, Hannover, Germany (2012); Lonely Are the Free, Schinkel Pavillon, Berlin, Germany (2011); Hammer Museum, Los Angeles, CA (2010); Kunstsaele, Berlin, Germany (2010); 7 x 14, Staatliche Kunsthalle Baden-Baden, Germany (2009); and Home Wasn’t Built in a Day, Kunstverein Hannover, Germany (2009).
+Kunath has been the subject of numerous solo exhibitions including a Table For Two For One, Travesía Cuatro, Madrid, Spain; Coming Home Was As Beautiful As Going Away, KINDL, Berlin, Germany (2023); There Must Be A Spanish Word For This Feeling, CAC, Málaga, Spain (2023); Repair is the Dream of a Broken Thing pt.
+1 & pt.
+2, 313 Art Project, Seoul, South Korea (2022); Life is Short and Days are Long, AVLSKARL, Copenhagen, Denmark (2021); The Things I Notice Now, Travesia Cuatro Mexico City (2021); All Your Fears Trapped Inside, JTT, New York, USA (2019); Where is the Madness that You Promised Me, Tim van Laere Gallery, Antwerp, Belgium (2018); Juckreiz, Sammlung Philara, Düsseldorf, Germany (2016); A Plan to Follow Summer Around the World, Centre d’art Contemporain d’Ivry – le Crédac, Ivry-sur-Seine, France (2014); Raymond Moody’s Blues, Modern Art Oxford, Oxford, UK (2013); Your Life is Not for You, Sprengel Museum, Hannover, Germany (2012); Lonely Are the Free, Schinkel Pavillon, Berlin, Germany (2011); Hammer Museum, Los Angeles, CA (2010); Kunstsaele, Berlin, Germany (2010); 7 x 14, Staatliche Kunsthalle Baden-Baden, Germany (2009); and Home Wasn’t Built in a Day, Kunstverein Hannover, Germany (2009).

 His work is also featured in prominent public and private collections such as the Carnegie Museum of Art, Pittsburgh, PA; Centre Pompidou, Paris, France; DESTE Foundation for Contemporary Art, Athens, Greece; Hammer Museum, Los Angeles, CA; Hessel Museum of Art, Bard College, Annandale-on-Hudson, NY; Los Angeles County Museum of Art, Los Angeles, CA; Museum of Contemporary Art, Los Angeles, CA; Museum of Contemporary Art, San Diego, CA; Museum of Modern Art, New York, NY; Pinault Collection, Paris, France; and the Walker Art Center, Minneapolis, MN, among many more.

-The artist lives and works in Los Angeles, US.
+The artist lives and works in Los Angeles, USA.